 “The Bolton Braves Baseball Association is an outstanding community organization,” said Mayor Allan Thompson.
 “This funding will help them deliver on their commitment to building inclusive programs for children and youth.”

 The funds will be used to support the construction of a fully accessible baseball diamond at Bolton Camp, located on the Caledon Townline.
-This initiative will partner the Town of Caledon and Toronto and Region Conservation (TRCA) on the Bolton Camp revitalization project.
+This initiative will partner the Town of Caledon and Toronto and Region Conservation Authority (TRCA) on the Bolton Camp revitalization project.

 “TRCA is proud to partner with the Bolton Braves, Jays Care Foundation and the Town of Caledon to build an accessible baseball diamond at Bolton Camp that will provide children with disabilities with a place to play,” said Lucia Piccinni, Program Manager, Bolton Camp Redevelopment at TRCA.